 Successful digital ad professionals should have knowledge of media mathematics and must be able to calculate the pricing and performance of digital advertising campaigns.
 Knowledge of media mathematics is useful for a digital ad professional when checking campaign reporting, thus requires the know-how for spreadsheet software (i.e., Excel, Google Sheets).
 This knowledge is essential in setting up campaigns in an ad server, reviewing insertion orders, and solving any pricing discrepancies that can occur.
-Review the following article for more on calculating media math: en.titaninteractif.com/2014/02/17/calculating-media-math.
+Review the following flash cards for more on calculating media math: quizlet.com/140561377/iab-media-math-formulas-flash-cards/.